Cris Cyborg: Ultimate Fighting Championship

-In March 2015, it was announced that Cyborg had signed with the UFC.
+In March 2015, Cyborg signed with UFC.
 Cyborg made her promotional debut at UFC 198 against Leslie Smith at a catchweight of 140 pounds.
 She won the fight by TKO in the first round.

 Cyborg faced promotional newcomer Lina Länsberg in a catchweight (140 lb) bout on September 24, 2016, at UFC Fight Night 95.
 The referee stopped the fight midway through the second round after Länsberg could not effectively defend herself.

 In December 2016 UFC was notified of a potential USADA doping violation by Cyborg.
 Cyborg's team immediately responded that it was in regards to a substance that helped her recover from her weight cut.
 On February 17, 2017, Cyborg was granted a retroactive therapeutic use exemption (TUE).
 Therefore, her suspension was lifted, and she was immediately eligible to compete.

 In March 2017 Cyborg vacated her Invicta featherweight title and called out Germaine de Randamie for the belt targeting UFC 214 in Anaheim, California.
 The match fell apart since Germaine de Randamie refused to fight, stating that Cyborg was a proven drug cheater and she was willing to get stripped of the belt for not fighting Cyborg.
 De Randamie was stripped of her belt on June 19, 2017, by UFC and Cyborg was expected to face Megan Anderson to fight for the vacated UFC Women's Featherweight Championship at UFC 214 on July 29 in Anaheim, California.
 On June 27, Anderson pulled out of the fight for personal reasons and was replaced by current Invicta FC Bantamweight Champion Tonya Evinger.
 Cyborg won by TKO in the third round to claim her first UFC championship.

 In the first defense of her title and the first fight of her new four-fight contract, Cyborg faced Holly Holm on December 30, 2017, in the main event at UFC 219.
 She won the fight via unanimous decision.
 This win also earned her her first Fight of the Night bonus.

 Cyborg faced former Invicta bantamweight champion, Yana Kunitskaya, on March 3, 2018, at UFC 222 for her second featherweight title defense.
 Cyborg won the fight by TKO in the first round.
 After the win, she gave out 222 burgers to Los Angeles' homeless, as her way of celebration.

 Cyborg faced the reigning UFC Women's bantamweight champion, Amanda Nunes, for the UFC Women's Featherweight Championship on December 29, 2018, at UFC 232.
 Nunes defeated Cyborg by knockout early in the first round, handing her the first knockout loss in her MMA career.

 Cyborg faced Felicia Spencer on July 27, 2019, at UFC 240 in the co-main event.
 She won the fight via unanimous decision.

 Following the fight against Spencer, which was the last fight on her contract, UFC president Dana White announced that the UFC would not negotiate a new contract with Cyborg, and they would waive her three-month exclusive negotiating period.
 This allowed her to immediately begin negotiations with other organizations.